doc4d/docs/docs/code-editor/write-class-method.md

 In 4D versions prior to v15, the French version of the program provided a programming language in French, while all the other versions (English, German, etc.) contained a "universal" language, in English.\
 For example, command No. 53 was named **STOCKER ENREGISTREMENT** in French and **SAVE RECORD** in all the other languages.
 Local settings were also used for entering real numbers and dates.

-This has been modified beginning with 4D v15: by default, 4D's method editor uses the international "English-US" mode, regardless of the 4D application language or the local system settings and command No. 53 is now named **SAVE RECORD** in the French version of 4D.
+This has been modified beginning with 4D v15: by default, 4D's Code Editor uses the international "English-US" mode, regardless of the 4D application language or the local system settings and command No. 53 is now named **SAVE RECORD** in the French version of 4D.
 Lists, type-ahead windows, on-line help, etc., display the names of the commands and constants in English.
 For more information about this setting, refer to the [OLD RELATED MANY](https://doc.4d.com/4Dv19R4/4D/19-R4/OLD-RELATED-MANY.301-5739234.en.html) section.

 It still remains possible to restore the previous mode, based on local settings, using the "Use regional system settings" preference (see [Methods Page](https://doc.4d.com/4Dv19R4/4D/19-R4/Methods-Page.300-5736748.en.html)).
 Of course, regardless of the setting used, the principles for writing code described in this section remain the same.